 AI learning tutors

 These are more advanced educational tools that will be popular soon.
-Your teacher analyzes how you learn, and AI will also help with this multifactor analysis.
+Your teacher analyzes how you learn, and AI in education will play a significant role in this multifactor analysis.
 As a result, we’ll get more personalized educational plans and more efficient learning.

 Modern smartphone-powered classroom